GSA/fpki-guides/_announcements/03_chrome_ballot_193.md

 pubDate: May 10, 2018
 collection: announcements
 permalink: announcements/chrometlslifetime/
 description: Recent changes to Chrome could affect your agency.
-This change requires all TLS/SSL certificates issued on or after **March 1, 2018** to have a maximum validity of 825 days.
+This change requires all TLS/SSL certificates issued on or after **March 1, 2018** to have a maximum lifetime of 825 days.
 Please review this announcement to learn what will be impacted and to identify actions you can take to prevent problems.<br><br>
 ---

 {% include alert-info.html content="Government end users may be receiving security untrusted certificate errors on some federal intranet websites and applications when using the Chrome browser.
 These errors may be caused by SSL/TLS certificates issued from Federal Government Certification Authorities in Federal PKI." %}

 The Certification Authority/Browser (CA/B) Forum recently passed Ballot 193, to include establishing new requirements for the maximum lifetime of TLS certificates.
-Starting March 1st, 2018, newly issued TLS certificates are required to have a maximum validity of 825 days, or else they risk being presented as untrusted.
+Starting March 1st, 2018, newly issued TLS certificates are required to have a maximum lifetime of 825 days, or else they risk being presented as untrusted.

 - [What Will Be Impacted?](#what-will-be-impacted)
 - [When Will This Start?](#when-will-this-start)